untyped/selenium/README.markdown

     3. Go to *Formats > Add* and copy and paste in the contents of `selenium-ide.js`;

-    4. Name the new format "PLT Scheme" and close the options dialog;
+    4. Name the new format "Racket" and close the options dialog;

-    5. Set the clipboard format to PLT Scheme: choose *Options menu > Clipboard format > PLT Scheme*.
+    5. Set the clipboard format to Racket: choose *Options menu > Clipboard format > Racket*.

  4. Record some actions: go to Google, do a search, and so on...

- 5. Select the recorded actions in Selenium IDE using *Edit menu > Select all*, copy them to your clipboard, and paste them into your Scheme code under the comment *Web interactions go here...*.
-They should come out looking like Scheme expressions.
+ 5. Select the recorded actions in Selenium IDE using *Edit menu > Select all*, copy them to your clipboard, and paste them into your Racket code under the comment *Web interactions go here...*.
+They should come out looking like Racket expressions.
 For example:

         ; Web interactions go here...
         (sel-open "/")